 “I miss riding.
 Days like these make me want to ride as much as you want to run.”

 My heart clenched as I glanced at her legs.
-I knew she used to be a rider and owned several horses.
+She used to be a rider and owned several horses.
 But after a riding accident, she got paralyzed from her waist down.

 She turned to me, tears in her eyes.
 “It wouldn’t be the same.”

-I nodded.
-I could understand what she meant.
-Years ago, I also lost something very precious to me, and nothing could replace it- not even close.
+I nodded, understanding what she meant.
+Years ago, I also lost something precious to me, and nothing could replace it- not even close.